B2B Website Pages

 The second most important page in your B2B web design is your Products or Services page.
 We consistently see that, apart from the home page, this page receives the most traffic.
 In most cases, each individual product or service you offer should have its own dedicated page and be easy to navigate to.

 Your audience wants to do their homework and check out what you’re offering before they reach out to you to discuss details.
-And what you say here matters – 65% of B2B buyers cite vendor websites as one of the most highly influential sources of content.
+Your website is one of the most highly influential sources of content.

 Your Products or Services page should answer a few key questions: